mattyschell/nypd-data/nypd-data-mill/README.md

 7. Generate sectors and precincts from the topology
 8. Export to geojson

 Then use [mapshaper.org](https://mapshaper.org/) to review line intersections and produce topojson.
+Two tips/reminders on this:

+* Beginning manual edits crosses the Rubicon from code to clicks.
+Once begun we can't (easily) go back to revisit automated steps.
+* Best practice when editing is to remove points from both sector.geojson and precinct.geojson.
+Usually we do this to both datasets simultaneously along the shoreline.
+The alternative, moving coordinates, is too complicated to attempt when we are freeform editing two partially coincident datasets.

 ### Setup